James-TR/umad/WRITING_DISTILLERS.md

 As part of a current hack to make searching faster/easier, documents will be indexed with a field whose name matches the `doc_type`.
-For example, RT support tickets have a `doc_type` of "rt", which will allow you to search for a domain-specific unique identifier, like so:
+For example, RT support tickets have a `doc_type` of "rt", which will allow you to intuitively search for RT support tickets like so:

-    rt:123456
+    rt:emergency

-This essentially makes the short `doc_type` a surrogate for specifying `doc_type:rt` in your search.
-The unique identifier is provided during indexing, in a field named `local_id`.
+This essentially makes the short `doc_type` a surrogate for specifying `_type:rt` in your search.
+This field is mapped to the document's blob, so everything should Just Work as expected.

 Determining doc_type
 --------------------

 Your localconfig.py must provide...

+* A list, `distillers`, of Distiller subclasses.
+* A list, `ELASTICSEARCH_NODES`, of ES nodes to connect to, eg.: `[ "10.0.0.1:9200" ]`

 TBC